CANTON - The only St. Lawrence County-wide primary race Tuesday pits three Republicans against each other for two coroner positions.

 Mr. Crosby said he thinks having coroners spread geographically around the county makes sense even though they respond wherever they are needed.

 Mr. Cary also believes he has the experience to be coroner.
 He is a licensed funeral home director, working with Joseph E. White, Russell, another coroner, at OLeary Funeral Service, Canton, and has been a coroners assistant.
 He has volunteered with fire and rescue services in Canton and Potsdam.

 I see all ends of what the job entails, Mr. Cary said.
 Ive worked a lot with June.

 Jamie Sienkiewycz, Massena, is the fourth coroner in the St. Lawrence County.
-His post is on the ballot this year.
+His post is not on the ballot this year.